We Smell a January 6 Rat

 And that was that.
 Still, the damage was done.
 Joe Biden called the events of January 6 “the worst attack on our democracy since the Civil War,” and Nancy Pelosi spoke of her “respect for the integrity of the investigation,” and her “insistence on the truth.”
 Further, upon being asked how long her House select committee would need to investigate the riot, she said, “The timeline will be as long as it takes for them … to do the investigation of the causes of this … the white supremacy, the anti-Semitism, the Islamophobia, all of the rest of it.”

-Epps and his ilk acted while Donald Trump was still addressing his supporters that day — which means they were still a good distance from the Capitol.
+Epps and his ilk acted while Donald Trump was still addressing his supporters that day — which means those many thousands of supporters were still a long way from the Capitol when things started going bad.
 Given that Epps was sporting a red “Trump” hat that day, it seems more than a bit odd that he headed off long before the end of his guy’s speech.

 And further, the FBI stealthily removed Epps from its Capitol Violence Most Wanted List on July 1, just one day after one of Epps’s primary January 6 associates had been exposed.
 Those rabble-rousing associates remain unindicted.